RiddledVisionz/RiddledVisionz/README.md

 BEFORE INTERACTING:I can get really lonely sometimes.
 I do not mind interacting with people, as long as you're not disrespectful to me and my friends.
 Also, please know that if we just met, we are not friends.
 It will take me a while to get used to you and build up trust.
 I will back away if I feel unwelcome.

-Dni if Albeist, Racist, Transphobic, Homophobic, Etc..]
+DNI if Albeist, Racist, Transphobic, Homophobic, Etc..]

 I suffer from GAD, and I have autism, so I can be a bit snappy in GAD episodes.
 Please keep that in mind, but I swear I am nice.
 Although if you are a close friend. you still are allowed to interact since I am more comfortable being around you.